 By clearly setting his work-life priorities for the day, Eric was finally able to feel more motivated to get out of his bed the next day, and over time, he started accomplishing both his work and personal goals consistently while becoming more satisfied in the process.

-Most of us suffer from poor prioritization of daily tasks – maybe it's all in the approach we take?.
+Most of us suffer from poor prioritisation of daily tasks – maybe it's all in the approach we take?
 Creating to-do lists is sometimes tricky, but it doesn't have to be.
 The Must-Should-Want method is perhaps the best for all who focus on daily progress but want to keep personal and long-term goals in mind.